noobexon1/Mach-Meassages-Server/README.md

 *How to use*

-The Server is simply responding to clients.
+The Server is simply listening and responding to incoming mach messages sent from clients.

 The clients have basic ui with 3 commands: